MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 A funnel report collects information about the steps that occur during a customer journey through your website.
 It helps you understand how an audience progresses through a process and identifies drop-off points.
-For example, you can use a funnel report to identify paths and touchpoints your customers are taking before they make a purchase.
+For example, you can use a funnel report to identify paths your customers take before they make a purchase.
 A funnel report provides data to inform decisions and identify areas for optimization and process improvements.

 ## Create a funnel report